Secret Agent Man (Johnny Rivers song): History

-According to composer P.F.
-Sloan, the American television network that licensed Danger Man, CBS, solicited publishers to contribute a 15-second piece of music for the opening of the U.S. show to replace the small section of the British theme, an instrumental by Edwin Astley entitled "High Wire", which started each episode.
+According to composer P. F. Sloan, the American television network that licensed Danger Man, CBS, solicited publishers to contribute a 15-second piece of music for the opening of the U.S. show to replace the small section of the British theme, an instrumental by Edwin Astley entitled "High Wire", which started each episode.
 CBS executives were worried the show might not be successful without a "hummable" theme song.
 Sloan wrote the song's opening guitar lick, which echoes John Barry's "James Bond Theme", and the first few lines of the song, with his songwriting partner Steve Barri contributing to the chorus.
-This fragment was recorded as a demo by Sloan and Barri, submitted to CBS, and picked as the show theme, which led to Sloan and Barri writing a full-length version of the song.
+This fragment was recorded as a demo by Sloan and Barri, submitted to CBS, and picked as the show's theme, which led to Sloan and Barri writing a full-length version of the song.
 The original demo of the song used the "Danger Man" title, as shown by a demo of the song sung by Sloan.
 When the show's American title was changed, the lyrics were changed to match.
 The full version of "High Wire", which plays over the episode credits following the "Secret Agent" titles, was retained.

 In 1965, surf rock band The Challengers recorded a version for their album The Man From U.N.C.L.E. featuring vocal harmonies, horns, and vibraphone.
 This would be the first commercial release of the song, though it was never released as a single and consequently did not garner much attention.

 Sloan and Barri's publisher/producer, Lou Adler, also produced and managed Johnny Rivers, so Rivers was chosen to add the vocals for the TV show.
 Rivers claimed to have written the guitar intro, although it is clearly heard on Sloan's demo version.
 Chuck Day, the father of Cass Elliott's daughter, also claims to have written the riff.

 Rivers's original recording was merely the show theme, with one verse and one chorus.
 Later, after the song gained in popularity, Rivers recorded it live, with two new verses and the chorus repeated twice more.
 The live version was recorded in 1966 at the Whisky a Go Go and released with studio overdubs supervised by Adler.
+(Edit) According to drummer Mickey Jones' autobiography "That Would Be Me: Rock & Roll Survivor To Hollywood Actor" the song was not recorded at The Whiskey a Go Go, but in a studio.
+Jones says Lou Adler brought some people into a room and gave them beer and sandwiches and recorded their ambient noise to add to the studio recording to make it sound like it was live.

 The lyric "they've given you a number and taken away your name" refers to the numerical code names given to secret agents, as in "007" for James Bond, although it also unintentionally foreshadows Danger Man star Patrick McGoohan's subsequent series The Prisoner, in which the main character is known only as "Number Six".